Special education: Spain

 Schools are required to provide services and resources to students with special educational needs so that they make progress and participate in school.
 If the local school is unable to provide appropriately for an individual student, then the student may be transferred to a special school.

 Spanish non-governmental organizations like ONCE have traditionally provided significant services to disabled students.

 Sweden

 Local schools have significant autonomy, based on national guidelines.
 Schools are expected to help students meet the goals that are set for them.

-There are special schools (särskola) for students with low abilities to attend normal education.
+There are special schools (särskola) for students with low abilities receive a typical education.
 In 2012 and 2013, the media criticized how students with disabilities that are considered more mild, such as dyslexia, have been placed in special schools, saying that this may seriously hamper their chances on the labour market.

 Switzerland

-Education is controlled by the 26 cantons, and so special education programs vary from place to place.
+Education is controlled by the 26 cantons, so special education programs vary from place to place.
 However, integration is typical.
 Students are assessed according to their individual learning goals.

 Turkey

 At a young age, students who have special needs in Turkey are provided special education from The Ministry of Education, who are responsible in giving them the education that they need.

-In order to get special education, you are required certain things:
+In order to get special education, a student is required to have certain documentation: